Kansas City Chiefs: Dick Vermeil years (2001–2005)

 Looking to change the Chiefs' game plan which relied on a tough defensive strategy for the past decade, Carl Peterson contacted Dick Vermeil about the Chiefs' head coaching vacancy for the 2001 season.
 Vermeil previously led the St. Louis Rams to a victory in Super Bowl XXXIV.
 Vermeil was hired on January 12.
-The Chiefs then traded a first-round draft pick in the 2001 NFL Draft to St. Louis for quarterback Trent Green and signed free agent running back Priest Holmes to be the team's cornerstones on offense.
+The Chiefs then traded a first-round draft pick in the 2001 NFL draft to St. Louis for quarterback Trent Green and signed free agent running back Priest Holmes to be the team's cornerstones on offense.
+In Vermeil's first season with the Chiefs, he led the team to a 6–10 record.
+The team improved to an 8–8 record in 2002 but still missed the postseason.

 In 2003, Kansas City began the season with nine consecutive victories, a franchise record.
 They finished the season with a 13–3 record and the team's offense led the NFL in several categories under the direction of USA Today's Offensive Coach of the Year honoree, Al Saunders.
 Running back Priest Holmes surpassed Marshall Faulk's single-season touchdown record by scoring his 27th rushing touchdown against the Chicago Bears in the team's regular-season finale.
-The team clinched the second seed in the 2004 NFL playoffs and hosted the Indianapolis Colts in the AFC Divisional Playoffs.
+The team clinched the second seed in the 2003 NFL playoffs and hosted the Indianapolis Colts in the AFC Divisional Playoffs.
 In a game where neither team punted, the Chiefs lost the shoot-out 38–31.
 It was the third time in nine seasons that the Chiefs went 8–0 at home in the regular season, only to lose their post-season opener at Arrowhead.

 After a disappointing 7–9 record in 2004, the 2005 Chiefs finished with a 10–6 record but no playoff berth.
 They were the fourth team since 1990 to miss the playoffs with a 10–6 record.
 Running back Larry Johnson started in place of the injured Priest Holmes and rushed for 1,750 yards in only nine starts.
-Prior to the Chiefs' final game of the season, head coach Dick Vermeil announced his retirement.
-The Chiefs won the game 37–3 over the playoff-bound Cincinnati Bengals.
+Head coach Dick Vermeil announced his retirement before the season's final game, in which the Chiefs defeated the playoff-bound Cincinnati Bengals, 37–3.